spineo/RGButterflyDocs/README.md

 ### Image Area(s) Match

 A new photo can be taken or and existing image used for the Image Match.
 The screenshots below show the general sequence of events for this type of data capture.
-More detailed examples of this functionalithy can be found __[here](ImageMatch.md)__.
+More detailed examples of this functionality can be found __[here](ImageMatch.md)__.

 ![MatchViews](images/MatchViews.jpg)